-The revised GHG Policy and Protocol is effective as of May 5, 2010.
+The current version of the MEPA GHG Emission Policy and Protocol (GHG Policy) is dated May 5, 2010.

-Distribution Requirements for Projects Subject to the GHG Emissions Policy
+Distribution of MEPA Filings subject to the GHG Policy

-For projects that are subject to the GHG Emissions Policy, in addition to filing and circulation requirements as noted at 301 CMR 11.16, copies of all MEPA submissions should be sent to:
+For projects that are subject to the GHG Policy, in addition to the filing and circulation requirements as noted at 301 CMR 11.16, copies of all MEPA submissions should be sent to:

 Department of Energy Resources